Healthcare Jobs Report Summary

 - Healthcare is amongst the oldest workforce

-- New avenues for consumers to receive care
+- New avenues for consumers to receive care, such as telehealth

 - Technological advancements are creating new healthcare markets

 It is no secret that healthcare is one of the biggest industries in the U.S. and also one of the most heavily regulated.
-The $3 trillion healthcare industry continues to grow and added 474,700 jobs in 2015.
-The implementation of the Affordable Care Act mandate, combined with an aging population, has resulted in an increase in healthcare sector jobs to compensate for a growth in demand.
+The $4 trillion healthcare industry continued to grow in 2020, adding to the more than 399,000 jobs created in 2019.
+The increased demand in the market due to COVID-19 and the pandemic’s wider implication, combined with an aging population, increased demand on telemedicine, has resulted in an increase in healthcare sector job opportunities.

-A new, growing trend in the healthcare industry is consumer use of technology.
+A new, growing trend in the healthcare industry is consumer use of technology, especially virtual communications and tele-visits.
 Emerging technologies that are available to the average American has changed how consumers access healthcare professionals.
-These new technologies include Uber-like healthcare app Heal as well as online communication with doctors.
+These new technologies include tools such as ZocDoc and Teladoc make online communication with doctors simple and effective, which sets up a paradigm shift in the industry in the coming years.

 New generations have a habit of replacing old methods and this phenomenon can be observed in the healthcare industry.
-A survey conducted by Health Research Inc. (HRI) finds 60% of healthcare consumers are willing to have a video visit with a physician.
-The same survey also found that about ¾ of consumers age 18-44 would do a video visit while less than half of consumers 45 and older would be willing to.
+A survey conducted by the American Medical Association indicated that more than more healthcare consumers are willing to have a video visit with a physician.
+In fact, health professionals are reporting seeing 50x to 175x the number of patients via telehealth.

 As consumers and providers become more comfortable with technology we can expect to see a greater amount of healthcare interaction done via technological means.
 This includes the use of telemedicine such as the mobile app Heal, which will send a doctor to your home for a fee of $99.